What is a Speech-Language Pathologist?

 • Parents and caregivers can refer their children

-• Health care professionals such as physicians, nurses, occupational therapists, social workers, psychologists, audiologists, child management specialists, etc.
+• Health care professionals such as physicians, nurses, occupational therapists, social workers, psychologists, audiologists, child management specialists, nurse practitioners, etc.

 Download Speech-Language Pathology brochure (pdf)

-For swallowing concerns a referral from a physician is required.
+For swallowing concerns, a referral from a physician or nurse practitioner is required.

 How long will I have to wait for service?